vit-krizka/exam-trial-basics/README.md

 ## Most Common Character

 ```
-Write a function that takes a fileName as a parameter.
+Write a function that takes a filename as a parameter.
 Return the most common character of the file's content.
 ```